Azure Linux

-CBL-Mariner (in which CBL stands for Common Base Linux) is a free and open-source Linux distribution that Microsoft has developed.
+Azure Linux (previously CBL-Mariner), is a free and open-source Linux distribution developed by Microsoft.
 It is the base container OS for Microsoft Azure services and the graphical component of WSL 2.

 Overview

-CBL-Mariner is being developed by the Linux Systems Group at Microsoft for its edge network services and as part of its cloud infrastructure.
+Azure Linux is being developed by the Linux Systems Group at Microsoft for its edge network services and as part of its cloud infrastructure.
 The company uses it as the base Linux for containers in the Azure Stack HCI implementation of Azure Kubernetes Service.
-Microsoft also uses CBL-Mariner in Azure IoT Edge to run Linux workloads on Windows IoT, and as a backend distro to host the Weston compositor for WSLg.
+Microsoft also uses Azure Linux in Azure IoT Edge to run Linux workloads on Windows IoT, and as a backend distro to host the Weston compositor for WSLg.

-In a similar approach to Fedora CoreOS, CBL-Mariner only has the basic packages needed to support and run containers.
+In a similar approach to Fedora CoreOS, Azure Linux only has the basic packages needed to support and run containers.
 Common Linux tools are used to add packages and manage security updates.
 Updates are offered either as RPM packages or as complete disk images that can be deployed as needed.
-Using RPM allows adding custom packages to a base CBL-Mariner image to support additional features and services as needed.
+Using RPM allows adding custom packages to a base Azure Linux image to support additional features and services as needed.
 Notable features include an iptables-based firewall, support for signed updates, and a hardened kernel.